joshnicholas/blog/words/us-states-with-more-convenience-stores-less-likely-to-have-a-soda-tax.md

 ---
-title: US states with more convenience stores less likely to have a "sugar tax"
+title: US states with more convenience stores less likely to have a sugar tax
 date: 2016-12-06
 ---